 Their hourly IT consulting rates start from $75 and go up to $175.
 The average project costs range from $10,000 to $500,000.

-Usually, small outsourcing companies specialize in one specific area, like UI/UX design, mobile app development, or exact programming languages like Node.js, React Native, and so on.
+Usually, small outsourcing companies specialize in one specific area, like UI/UX design, web and mobile app development services, or exact programming languages like Node.js, React Native, and so on.